AJulian8/azure-network-protocols/README.md

 - Set up Domain Controller
 - Create a Virtual Network and Subnet
 - Create the Domain Controller VM's
-- Log into the VM and edit the firewall

 <h2>Active Directory Lab Steps</h2>